Yelling Fire in an Empty Theater

-Yelling Fire in an Empty Theater is an American comedy-drama independent film written and directed by Justin Zuckerman.
+Yelling Fire in an Empty Theater is an independent American comedy-drama film written and directed by Justin Zuckerman.
 It premiered at the 2022 Slamdance Film Festival, and was released on Fandor on January 24, 2023.

 Plot

-The film follows Lisa, a recent college graduate, who moves from Florida to New York, into an apartment with an often-bickering couple, meeting new friends and experiencing the city.
+The film follows Lisa, a recent college graduate, who moves from Florida to New York into an apartment with an often-bickering couple.
+The plot follows Lisa as she meets new friends and experiences the city.